Shivam-Bajpeyi/DOM--Dice-Game/README.md

 # DOM--Dice-Game
-A dice game made with JavaScript and DOM concept
+A dice game made to understand the JavaScript and DOM concept better.